My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Overall thoughts of our festive break at Bluestone, Christmas 2018

-Overall we had an amazing time, but it was just too quick!
-We left on the Sunday morning at 9am, even though checkout was at 10am and we could have stayed until 3pm in the resort.
-We decided to get back as we had a ton of washing to do and a 2.5 hour to 3 hour drive to get home and it was drizzly.
+We could have stayed until 3pm in the resort as they let you stay on site for the day, even after checkout.
+However, we decided to get back as we had a ton of washing to do and a 2.5 to 3 hour drive to get home and it was drizzly.
 So we did cut our stay short a little.

-The activities we did were great and the children had an amazing time.
-They wanted to stay ‘forever’ apparently and were disappointed to leave.
-The meal at the restaurant was yummy and highly recommended.
+The activities we did were great, and the children had an amazing time.
+They said they wanted to stay “forever” and were disappointed to leave.

-It all went by in a flash and there was so much we didn’t see.
-Each evening they had activities such as carol signing around a Christmas tree, a countdown to New Year with games and activities and a parade.
 We didn’t see any of this as the children were either getting ready for bed or we were at a booked activity.
-We heard the carols from our cottage and they sounded great.
+We heard the carols from our cottage, and they sounded great.
 I’m sure the children will love to take part when they are older on a future visit.

-We also didn’t venture into the other woods which I’d love to do on another visit, as well as visit the local beach which looks stunning in pictures.
+We also didn’t venture into the other woods, which I’d love to do on another visit, as well as visit the local beach, which looks stunning in pictures.

 The children never got to play outside on the playgrounds as it was too wet, so another thing for the future!

-As you can start to see there was so much more for us to see and do, but we would have needed a longer break to fit it all in.
+As you can start to see, there was so much more for us to see and do, but we would have needed a longer break to fit it all in.

-I’m really impressed with Bluestone and I will definitely be rebooking.
-I’m already bugging Ben to find out what he can take off work next Christmas so we can return again, hopefully for a week, but at least for another three night stay.
+I’m already bugging Ben to find out what he can take off work next Christmas so we can return again, hopefully for a week, but at least for another three-night stay.

 Find out more about Bluestone in Wales on their website: https://www.bluestonewales.com